16th Annual Graduate Conference in Political Theory

 The conference offers graduate students a unique opportunity to present and receive feedback on works in progress.
 Each session focuses exclusively on one paper.
 After receiving feedback from a Princeton graduate student discussant, each author will engage in an extensive question and answer period with Princeton faculty, students, and guests.

 The conference also features a keynote address from a distinguished scholar.
-Previous keynote speakers include Alexander Gourevitch, Katrina Forrester, Alan Ryan, David Estlund, Sharon Krause, Patchen Markell, Elisabeth Ellis, Jill Frank, Bryan Garsten, Hélène Landemore, Alison McQueen, and Corey Robin.
+Previous keynote speakers include Alexander Gourevitch, Katrina Forrester, Alan Ryan, David Estlund, Sharon Krause, Patchen Markell, Elisabeth Ellis, Jill Frank, Bryan Garsten, Hélène Landemore, Alison McQueen, Corey Robin, and Daniela Cammack.

-We are delighted to announce that Professor Daniela Cammack (UC Berkeley) will deliver the 2023 keynote address.
+We are delighted to announce that Professor Madhav Khosla (Columbia Law) will deliver the 2024 keynote address.

 Conference attendance is free and open to the extended Princeton community and affiliates of neighboring institutions.
-Please see the registration page for information on how to attend.
+Registration information will be posted on this site closer to the conference date.

 The conference is generously supported by the University Center for Human Values and the Department of Politics.